sillydan1/blog/content/posts/avr-memory-model.md

 ```

 The first bytes at address `0x800100` are `0a` and `00`.
 These bytes are the *free-list* entry and explains how "big"
 the object is.
-When reading this, we have to remember that the model is littleengine-based (meaning that the bytes are
+When reading this, we have to remember that the model is little endian-based (meaning that the bytes are
 switched),
 so we actually have the value of `0x000a`, meaning `10` in decimal.
 This makes a lot of sense, since we allocated 5
 `int`s, that is of size 2 (16bit integers).